-It is believed, according to Jose de Jesus Ortiz of the Houston Chronicle, that Guerrero signed more amateur players who reached the majors than any other scout.
+It is believed, according to Jose de Jesus Ortiz of Ultimate Astros, that Guerrero signed more amateur players who reached the majors than any other scout.
 Among them: Cesar Cedeño, Kelvim Escobar, Alcides Escobar, Alfredo Griffin, José Mesa and José Uribe.

 Blue Jays blog Bluebird Banter relays just how important Guerrero was:

 [He] should be largely credited with building the rosters anchored by Dominican talent that led to Toronto finishing above .500 for from 1983 through 1993 and winning two World Series titles on the way.

 Here's a story for the ages: Guerrero really liked a young pitcher and told Blue Jays general manager Gord Ash, who sent pitching expert Mel Queen for a second opinion.
 Queen wasn't as impressed, so the Jays passed.
 The pitcher?
 Pedro Martinez.

 That's one story recounted in a 2012 Toronto Sun interview with Guerrero.
 Another is how Guerrero talked the Blue Jays out of trading Jose Bautista, another case where he was right.